 Paul Bert also demonstrated that the pain from decompression sickness can be relieved by recompression, which provided a huge step forward in understanding the still perplexing diving illness.

-Even though diving science had only just started to grapple with decompression theory in 1878, some 55 years earlier, brothers Charles and John Dean created the first diving helmet by modifying their previously invented breathing apparatus used for fighting fires, called a smoke helmet.
+Even though diving science had only just started to grapple with decompression theory in 1878, some 55 years earlier, brothers Charles and John Dean created the first scuba diving helmet by modifying their previously invented self contained underwater breathing apparatus used for fighting fires, called a smoke helmet.
 The design was supplied with air by a pump at the surface, and would be the start of what we recognize as a “hard hat diver kit” today.

 In 1839, the UK’s Royal Engineers adopted this suit and helmet configuration, and, with air supply from the surface, salvaged the HMS Royal George, an English navy vessel that sank in 1782.